 Many people who develop hearing loss experience stress and anxiety when in large groups or even when spending time with their family.
-If your hearing loss is interfering with your normal daily activities, you should consider purchasing hearing aids.
+If your hearing loss is interfering with your normal daily activities, you should consider being evaluated for hearing aids.

 What can I expect from wearing hearing aids?

 You can expect to understand speech better in both quiet and noisy situations.
 A common misconception is that hearing aids make everything louder.
 This is no longer true.
 Hearing aids aim to make speech clearer in quiet and noisy situations, not just louder.
-Hearing aids do not restore your hearing to normal; they increase speech to a more comfortable level for your hearing loss.
+Hearing aids do not restore your hearing to normal but they increase speech to a more comfortable level.

 Do I really need two hearing aids or can I just wear one?

 If you have hearing loss in both ears, it is best to wear hearing aids in both ears.
-Having two hearing aids allows for better understanding in noise, better localization, and an overall fuller sound.
+Having two hearing aids allows for better understanding in noisy situations, better localization, and an overall fuller sound.

 What are the different styles of hearing aids and how do I know which one is right for me?